 - ASTERICS brought together the astronomy and the astroparticle physics communities.
 The project will powerfully contribute to the convergence between the "observatory" culture of astronomy and the more "experimental" culture of astroparticle physics.
 We have seen that cultural differences are difficult, but not impossible to overcome.
 The experiments are becoming more open in sharing data and sharing knowledge on retrieving science from the data. - Another aspect that requires some consideration is to note that the ASTERICS ESFRI projects are in somewhat different stages in terms of their design and construction phase.
 The SKA and CTA, have seen delays in design and construction start.
 The development of data structure and analysis software has progressed, so they are ahead of the hardware now.
 Developments for SKA have mainly concentrated on pathfinders facilities like LOFAR and APERTIF.
-All of these have been designed to be also applicable to SKA data and analysis. - We have shown in that this project that picking up that bill for several items has helped fulfilled a need in the community by providing support for addressing common challenges, and it has helped to advance a lot and brings multi-messenger astrophysics a lot further than it would have been without the ASTERICS project.
+All of these have been designed to be also applicable to SKA data and analysis. - We have shown that this project has fulfilled a need in the community by providing support for addressing common challenges, and it has helped to advance multimessenger astrophysics a lot further than it would have been without the ASTERICS project.
 Although the collaboration has been strengthened at the scientist and developers level, the funding agencies still find it difficult to follow the ASTERICS example and allow for easy cross border funding schemes.
 On example is the multi-messenger platform that was started with ASTERICS funding and has difficulty to find money to continue the development of the platform.
-On the one hand, the estimated contribution needed for the coming years is small per partner and as a whole the platform serves all astronomers, the development work is not a high priority with these funding agencies.
-All money is allocated to development of the individual high class instruments or completely on the use side through the EOSC.
+On the one hand, the estimated contribution needed for the coming years is small per partner and as a whole the platform serves all astronomers, the development of the individual high class instruments or completely on the use side through the EOSC.